Chief Program Officer, JCIE/Japan

-Since joining JCIE in 1997, Tomoko Suzuki’s work has focused on human security, global health, gender, and East Asia regional community building.
-She currently helps manage JCIE’s Health and Human Security Program, along with a variety of other activities.
+Having joined JCIE in 1997, Tomoko Suzuki works on issues related to human security, global health, gender, and East Asia regional community building.
+She currently manages JCIE’s Health and Human Security Program, which aims to promote greater understanding and support for issues in global health and human security, and explores ways in which Japan can prioritize global health higher on its diplomatic agenda to enhance its contributions through promoting partnership among ministries and between public and private sectors.
 In 1999–2000, she was seconded to the office for the Prime Minister’s Commission on Japan’s Goals in the 21st Century.

 “Japan as a Champion of Human Security,” Global Health Governance (2012)